 Use of digestate and biofertilisers

-The end product of the AD process is the generation of a high nutrient fertiliser which is used on fields and crops to sustain a longer-term growth and yield and has a better environmental impact.
-Using biofertilisers to generate healthy soil is a benefit to farmers as people, plants and animals all depend on healthy soil.
+The end product of the AD process is the generation of a nutrient-rich fertiliser that is used on fields and crops to sustain a longer-term growth and yield and has a better environmental impact than synthetic fertilisers.
 Creating healthy soil promotes good growth for plants and, in turn, is great for animal feedstock.

 There are also lots of other advantages:

 - It can help improve the long-term health of soil

 - It’s much quicker to make than compost